-- You are notified via email and asked to view your aid offer online under the Finances tab of your PAWS account.
+- We notify you via email and ask you to view your aid offer online under the Finances tab of your PAWS account.

-- Regularly check your university email for notifications from the Financial Aid Office.
-If you have not been assigned an email, we will use the email address you used when you applied for admission to communicate with you.
+- You should check your university email regularly for notifications from the Student Financial Service Center.
+We will use the email address you used when you applied for admission until you have a UWM email account.

-- Aid offers to new students are sent in mid-December.
+- Aid offers to current students usually begin in mid-April.

 Important Enrollment Information:

 - Initial financial aid offers assume full-time enrollment for the fall and spring terms.